awakesecurity/gen-ed25-keypair/README.md

                            key will be written to the current working dir
 ```

 The keypair is generated using `getRandomBytes` from [Cryptonite.Random](https://hackage.haskell.org/package/cryptonite-0.22/docs/Crypto-Random.html) and the keys are base64 encoded.
-Providing the `--json` flag prints the generated secret key and public key, base64 encoded, in a JSON object.
-Without the `--json` flag the secret key is printed, followed by a newline and the public key, both base64 encoded.

 Another convenience utility is also provided for signing messages with a generated keypair and verifying message signatures: